When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 Or what they do is they downgrade felonies, which are mainly gun crimes, to misdemeanors.

-But obviously, what that does is it makes the number of felonies look smaller because you got rid of a bunch of felonies by Just not calling them felonies.
+They do this under the rubric of criminal justice reform, but obviously what that does is it makes the number of felonies look smaller because you got rid of a bunch of felonies by just not calling them felonies.

-So, this classification scheme is a ruse for disguising the fact that the crime rates remain high, but they only look low because you're counting differently.
+So this classification scheme is a ruse for disguising the fact that the crime rates remain high, but they only look low because you're counting differently.

 The point about how things are counted is always significant.